douglasgreen/outlines/computing/web_development/apache_web_server.md

 2. Further Reading and Resources:

     -   Official Documentation: The Apache HTTP Server Project website is a treasure trove of official documentation, offering detailed guides and configuration options.
-    -   Books and Online Tutorials: Numerous books and online resources delve deeper into Apache\'s setup, configuration, and optimization.
+    -   Books and Online Tutorials: Numerous books and online resources delve deeper into Apache's setup, configuration, and optimization.
     -   Comparative Studies: Reading comparisons between Apache and other web servers like Nginx can provide a more nuanced understanding of its strengths and weaknesses.

 3. Community and Support: